 Later, another mysterious Mister Sinister appeared in the form of a woman, claiming that she was Mister Sinister’s daughter.
-Sharing the exact same powers as Mister Sinister, she referred herself as Miss Sinister as she also displayed the same manipulative and deceiving tactics that her father once displayed as well.
+Sharing the exact same powers as Mister Sinister, she referred to herself as Miss Sinister as she also displayed the same manipulative and deceiving tactics that her father once displayed as well.

 Major Story Arcs

-Rebellion against Apocalypse
+Rebellion Against Apocalypse

-Mr. Sinister’s first job from Apocalypse is to create a virus to destroy the weakest, allowing the strong to truly survive.
+Mister Sinister’s first job from Apocalypse is to create a virus to destroy the weakest, allowing the strong to truly survive.
 Sinister rebels against his master and instead creates a plague that only affects Apocalypse.
 Sinister is freed from Apocalypse’s grasp when the virus takes hold and Apocalypse retreats to his reanimation chamber.

 Sinister in Canada - Origin of Wolverine

-Around this time, Sinister runs into a time-travelling Gambit and Courier, both of whom are stuck in the past.
+Around this time, Sinister ran into a time-travelling Gambit and Courier, both of whom are stuck in the past.
 Sinister uses Courier’s genetic makeup to grant himself shape-shifting powers.
 He also implants tissue in Gambit’s head to allow the men to travel back to the future.

 In order to get back at the Hellfire Club for refusing him grant money back in England, Sinister grants Jacob Shaw the ability to shape-shift in 1915.
-Jacob eventually kills his brother Esau and then went on to father Sebastian Shaw, future leader of the Hellfire Club.
+Jacob eventually kills his brother Esau and went on to father Sebastian Shaw, the future leader of the Hellfire Club.

 Sometime in the 1920’s, Sinister meets Herbert Edgar Wyndham, a scientist intent on cracking the human DNA code.
 Sinister had already done so and the two worked together on genetic manipulation.

-After a move to California, Sinister met and falls in love with Faye Livingstone, a feeling he keeps to himself.
+After moving to California, Sinister met and falls in love with Faye Livingstone, a feeling he keeps to himself.
 Despite his feelings, he is forced to abduct her when she discovers his laboratory in which he conducts his experiments on kidnapped individuals.
 He is happy to find that her genes contain the x-factor that should enable her children to be mutants.
 He conducts experiments on her and then suddenly releases her one night without explanation.
 Her love for Sinister is so deep that she never marries and never has kids.
 She lives in the Carlylse Nursing Home in her later years and receives an annual visit from Sinister, though he never admits his feelings for her.
 She dies in his arms after a dance on the Astral Plane.